jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2A) When considering an application affected by section 124 or 165ZH(1)﻿(c), the consent authority must have regard to the value of the investment of the existing consent holder.
 (2B) When considering a resource consent application for an activity in an area within the scope of a planning document prepared by a customary marine title group under section 85 of the Marine and Coastal Area (Takutai Moana) Act 2011, a consent authority must have regard to any resource management matters set out in that planning document.
 (2C) Subsection (2B) applies until such time as the regional council, in the case of a consent authority that is a regional council, has completed its obligations in relation to its regional planning documents under section 93 of the Marine and Coastal Area (Takutai Moana) Act 2011.
-(2D) When considering a resource consent application that relates to a wastewater network, as defined in section 5 of the Water Services Act 2021, a consent authority—
+(2D) When considering a resource consent application that relates to a wastewater network, as defined in section 5 of the Water Services Act 2021,—
-  (a) must not grant the consent contrary to a wastewater environmental performance standard made under section 138 of that Act; and
+  (a) a consent authority must not grant the consent contrary to—
+    (i) a wastewater environmental performance standard made under section 138 of that Act; or (ii) an infrastructure design solution; and
-  (b) must include, as a condition of granting the consent, requirements that are no less restrictive than is necessary to give effect to the wastewater environmental performance standard.
+  (b) a consent authority must include, as a condition of granting the consent, requirements that are no more or less restrictive than is necessary to give effect to—
+    (i) the wastewater environmental performance standard; or (ii) the infrastructure design solution.
+(2DA) However, subsection (2D)—
+  (a) does not apply if an exception under a wastewater environmental performance standard or an infrastructure design solution applies; and
+  (b) except as expressly otherwise provided in this Act, does not prevent a consent authority from including, as a condition of granting a resource consent, a requirement that relates to any activity, effect, or other matter that a wastewater environmental standard or an infrastructure design solution does not regulate or manage.
 (2E) When considering a resource consent application that relates to a stormwater network, as defined in section 5 of the Water Services Act 2021, a consent authority—
-  (a) must not grant the consent contrary to a stormwater environmental performance standard made under section 139A of that Act; and
+  (a) must not grant the consent contrary to—
+    (i) a stormwater environmental performance standard made under section 139A of that Act; or (ii) an infrastructure design solution; and
-  (b) must include, as a condition of granting the consent, requirements that are no less restrictive than is necessary to give effect to the stormwater environmental performance standard.
+  (b) must include, as a condition of granting the consent, requirements that are no more or less restrictive than is necessary to give effect to—
+    (i) the stormwater environmental performance standard; or (ii) the infrastructure design solution.
+(2EAAA) However, subsection (2E)—
+  (a) does not apply if an exception under a stormwater environmental performance standard or an infrastructure design solution applies; and
+  (b) except as expressly otherwise provided in this Act, does not prevent a consent authority from including, as a condition of granting a resource consent, a requirement that relates to any activity, effect, or other matter that a stormwater environmental standard or an infrastructure design solution does not regulate or manage.
 (2EA) When considering a resource consent application, a consent authority may have regard to any previous or current abatement notices, enforcement orders, infringement notices, or convictions under this Act received by the applicant, if the applicant is not a natural person or, if the applicant is a natural person, received by the applicant within the previous 7 years.
 (2F) When considering an application and any submissions received, a consent authority must not have regard to clause 1.3(5) or 2.1 of the NPSFM 2020 (which relates to the hierarchy of obligations in the NPSFM 2020).
 (2G) Subsection (2F) applies despite subsection (1)﻿(b)﻿(iii) and any other provision of this Act.